pelensky/pelensky/README.md

 Always challenge me on something you don't agree with, and/or tell me if I'm getting too much or too picky.

-I aim to deliver feedback gently, in a non-confrontationl, friendly way.
-I tend to raise PR feeback as questions where possible.
+I aim to deliver feedback gently, in a non-confrontational, friendly way.
+I tend to raise PR feedback as questions where possible.

+I also like to amplify people I work with, so make a point of sending shoutouts in public channels.
+Please let me know if you are not comfortable with this.

 I ask that you give me as much constructive feedback as possible as I want to continue to grow.
 Please be mindful of delivering it gently.